|Elliott Sound Products||Loudspeaker Power Handling Vs. Efficiency|

 If we could get one, a 100% efficient (direct radiating) speaker would convert 1W of electrical energy into 1W of acoustical energy.
 This will give us 112dB SPL (at 1W, 1 metre, when radiating into half space).
 Since no such loudspeaker exists, we must use what is available.
 Typical hi-fi loudspeakers are typically around 90dB/W/m - only 0.62% efficiency!
 99.38% of all applied power is wasted as heat.

-There is a realisation that 'power is cheap', and this is quite true.
+Now, there is a realisation that 'power is cheap', and this is quite true.
 High power amplifiers are now very cheap compared to even a few years ago.
+If more power can be supplied to the loudspeakers, the logic is that fewer loudspeakers are needed for a given SPL, and horn loading can be dispensed with as it makes the boxes too big.
+High efficiency speaker drivers are more expensive to make too, so with vast amounts of cheap power available, why bother?
 Since power is so cheap, loudspeakers with efficiencies even below 90dB/W/m are common - all you need to do is use a more powerful amp and everything is back where it should be, right?
 Wrong!

 Since the majority of all electrical power is converted to heat, the higher the power applied to a speaker, the more heat you have to get rid of.
 The typical loudspeaker is not a good design for heat disposal, and many of the more dedicated manufacturers have gone to extreme lengths to get the best possible cooling for their driver's voicecoils.